Business as usual will end the EU

-Yanis Varoufakis is a former Greek finance minister, a professor of economics at the University of Athens and a Distinguished Visiting Professor of Political Economy at Kings College, London.
+Yanis Varoufakis is a former Greek finance minister, co-founder DiEM25, a professor of economics at the University of Athens and a Distinguished Visiting Professor of Political Economy at Kings College, London.
 The opinions below belong to the author.

 (CNN)As British Prime Minister Theresa May triggers Article 50, rendering Brexit inescapable, Europe is gripped by two paradoxes, both of which pose clear and present threats to the European Union and to Britain.